jakek14/darkmodeknownvisitors/public/KnownVisitors Terms of Service.pdf.md

 As a Client, you have certain obligations to your own website visitors regarding transparency and choice:

-**·Privacy** **Policy** **Disclosure:** You must publish and maintain a clear Privacy Policy on any website where you use the KnownVisitors pixel or Services.
-This Privacy Policy must disclose that you are using third-party technology to collect information about visitors for marketing purposes.Specifically, you should inform users that your site employs tracking technologies (such as cookies,pixel tags, and similar code) that may collect personal information, and that you use a service (like KnownVisitors) to identify visitors or send them marketing communications.
+**·Privacy** **Policy** **Disclosure:** This Privacy Policy must disclose that you are using third-party technology to collect information about visitors for marketing purposes.
+Specifically, you should inform users that your site employs tracking technologies (such as cookies,pixel tags, and similar code) that may collect personal information, and that you use a service (like KnownVisitors) to identify visitors or send them marketing communications.
 For example, your privacy notice can include a statement such as: "Our site uses a visitor identification service that utilizes cookies and other tracking techniques to identify and collect contact information for visitors to our site.
 We may use this information to reach out to visitors with marketing communications about our products and services."
 (Ensure the language fits your actual use case.
 We recommend including any specific sample language we've provided, or a substantially similar disclosure, to meet this requirement.)

 **·Consent and** **Opt-Out** **(if** **required)**: Under U.S. law, explicit opt-in consent for tracking is generally not mandated (aside from certain contexts like telephone/text communications which require consent).
 However, if you have visitors from jurisdictions that do require consent for tracking (for example, the European Union or other regions with cookie consent laws), you agree that you will provide appropriate notice and obtain any required consents from those users before deploying the KnownVisitors tracking pixel.
 You should not use KnownVisitors for users who have not given consent in regions where such consent is legally required.
 Additionally, your website should offer users the ability to opt out of having their personal data collected and used (for instance, by honoring browser Do-Not-Track signals or offering an opt-out link in your privacy policy) if required by law.
 For email communications, you agree to include unsubscribe mechanisms as required by CAN-SPAM.